DesireAnunobi/Console-Finances/README.md

 # Console-Finances
 Skills Boot Camp in Front-End Web Development - Module-4-challenge - JavaScript Fundamentals

-Module 4 Challenge
-Description
+## Description
-This Module 1 Challenge was created for the Front-End Web Developer boot camp students.
+This Module 4 Challenge was created for the Front-End Web Developer boot camp students.
 The task was to create code for analyzing the financial records of a company.
 The company need to know the Total Months, Total amount, Average Change, Greatest Increase in Profits/Losses and Greatest Decrease in Profits/Losses.

 What I learnt?
 - I learnt the fundementals of Javascript